Located just a few miles off the coast of Cancun, Isla Contoy is an uninhabited island that will leave you with a jaw-dropping first impression.

 After departing Cancun, it is about a 20 minute boat ride over to Isla Mujeres.
 On the way, you’ll be able to see some of the most unbelievably turquoise water and passing yachts and catamarans.

 Once you arrive to Isla Mujeres, you only have about 1 hour to explore the island.
 That’s not a lot of time so I would suggest planning out what you want to do beforehand.

-Travelista Tip: One hour is not a lot of time to really get to explore Isla Mujeres so I would highly recommend returning to Isla Mujeres on a day trip.
+Travelista Tip: One hour is not much time to really get to explore Isla Mujeres so I would highly recommend returning to Isla Mujeres on a day trip.
 Check out my full guide here.

-After departing Isla Mujeres, you’ll be en route to Isla Contoy and will stop for snorkeling at the Ixlache reef.
+After departing Isla Mujeres, you’ll be en route to Isla Contoy and the next stop will be snorkeling at the Ixlaché reef.
 Snorkel equipment including masks, fins, and disposable snorkel tubes will be provided.